 Muslim inventor Ismail al-Jazari built a musical robot band in the first few years of the 11th century.
 His Book of Knowledge of Ingenious Mechanical Devices of 1206 described, among dozens of other machines, a boat with four "automatic musicians" on it for entertaining guests at parties.

 One British computer scientist theorizes that the robo-band worked via a system of pegs and levers.
 The pegs, for example, controlled the rhythm of the band's drummer, like a primitive drum machine.

 A 16th Century Mechanical Monk Still Works Today

 They don't make 'em like they used to: there's a robot monk at the Smithsonian Institution that has been functional since 1560.
 The story goes that King Philip II of Spain commissioned a "mechanic" to honor the life of Didacus of Alcalá, a monk that Philip thought saved his son's life.

 The resulting robo-monk is made of wood and iron and is driven by a spring wound with a key.
 Its mechanisms are surprisingly complex: the monk walks in a square, raises a cross and rosary, moves his lips, and even rolls his eyes.
 He also devoutly kisses the cross from time to time.

 Da Vinci Designed A Robot Knight In The 1490s

 Renaissance luminary Leonardo da Vinci designed a robot knight in 1495.
-It wasn't just a hypothetical creation like his Jesus shoes, either: scientists in the 21st century made this thing to his specifications and it actually worked.
+The robot knight wasn't just a hypothetical creation like his Jesus shoes, either: scientists in the 21st century built one to his specifications and it actually worked.

 What does the robot knight do?
-It reportedly can stand, sit, and move its arms independently.
+Da Vinci's robot can reportedly stand, sit, and move its arms independently.
 It even has an anatomically correct jaw.
 There's a chance, historians say, that Leo even built the knight himself at one point and showed it off at a party.